 Areas of interests

-Christof’s interests in research and teaching are located at the confluence of French literary studies and the digital humanities, especially digital editing and quantitative text analysis.
+Christof’s interests in research and teaching are located at the confluence of French literary studies and the digital humanities.
+His methodological focus is on quantitative methods of text analysis and building of digital textual resources.
+In terms of materials, he is focusing on French Classical and Enlightenment drama as well as on the modern and contemporary French novel.
 He is also interested in new forms of scholarly publishing and collaboration and pleads for Open Access to publications and research data.
 He is an active member of the Romance Studies and Digital Humanities communities.